Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/tutorial/tutorial.rst

 First-stage Variables and Second-Stage Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As previously discussed, the first-stage variables are comprised of the design variables :math:`(\hat{V}, A)`, whereas the second-stage variables are comprised of the operational decision variables :math:`(F_1, T_1)`.
+As previously discussed, the first-stage variables comprise the design variables :math:`(\hat{V}, A)`, whereas the second-stage variables comprise the operational decision variables :math:`(F_1, T_1)`.
 PyROS automatically infers the state variables of the model by inspecting the active objective and constraint components.